 What is peginterferon alfa-2a?

 HBV and HCV are opportunistic infections (OIs) of HIV.
 An OI is an What is an Opportunistic Infection? fact sheet.
-To learn how HIV and HBV and HCV infections are connected, read the AIDSinfo HIV and Hepatitis B and HIV and Hepatitis C fact sheets.prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of chronic hepatitis B (HBV) infection and chronic hepatitis C virus (HCV) infection.
-HBV and HCV infections are HIV-related .
-An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+To learn how HIV and HBV and HCV infections are connected, read the AIDSinfo HIV and Hepatitis B and HIV and Hepatitis C fact sheets.prescription medicine approved by the U.S. (FDA) for the treatment of chronic hepatitis B (HBV) infection and chronic hepatitis C virus (HCV) infection.
+HBV and HCV infections are HIV-related opportunistic infections.
+An is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those living with HIV—than in people with healthy immune systems.
 To learn more about opportunistic infections, read the